famanalytics0/MultiModalGraphics/MANUAL.md

 ### 6.3.
 Practical Examples

-Below are two lightweight, **real-world-style** examples demonstrating `MultifeatureGrid`.
+Below are two lightweight, **real-world-style** examples demonstrating `CompositeFeatureHeatmap`.
 Both use a small “demo” dataset to minimize memory/time.

 ---